fingo/spata/readme.md

 Please notice however, that if the error is not handled locally (e.g. using safe functions returning `Decoded`) and propagates through the stream, further processing of input data is stopped, like for the above error categories.

+As for rendering, there are basically two types of errors possible"

+*   Errors caused by missing records keys, including records of different structure rendered together.
+    They are reported on record level with `HeaderError`.

+*   Similarly to parsing, various I/O errors, when using `Writer`.

 Errors are raised and should be handled by using the [FS2 error handling](https://fs2.io/guide.html#error-handling) mechanism.
 FS2 captures exceptions thrown or reported explicitly with `raiseError` and in both cases is able to handle them with `handleErrorWith`.
-To fully support this, `CSVParser` requires the `RaiseThrowable` type class instance for its effect `F`, which is covered with `cats.effect.Sync` type class.
+To fully support this, `CSVParser` and `CSVRenderer` require the `RaiseThrowable` type class instance for its effect `F`, which is covered with `cats.effect.Sync` type class for parser.

 The converter example presented in [Basic usage](#basic-usage) may be enriched with explicit error handling:
 ```scala